stevegrunwell/code-review-for-me-and-you/slides/facilitating.md

-## Facilitating Effective<br>Code Reviews
+## Facilitating<br>Code Reviews

 Note:

-If we can agree that there's worthwhile value to be had from regular code review, let's talk about how to make each review as effective as possible.
+If we can agree that there's worthwhile value to be had from regular code review, let's walk through what a typical code review looks like: